 What if I don't agree with the results?

 Although the insurance medical exam is designed to accurately gauge your average level of health, sometimes you just have an off day when the exam occurs, and you don't think the results are accurate.
 If this happens, you can contact your broker to see whether the insurer will accept a second medical exam.
 But this isn't a full do-over, because the results of your first exam will still be considered—so don't expect to wipe the slate clean if you disagree with how your first exam turned out.

 Another good thing to know is that after you purchase an insurance policy, you can request a new medical exam at a future renewal date to see whether you qualify for a better rate.
 Generally, at the first policy anniversary for life insurance you can request new medical underwriting.
 If your test results are worse than before, you can just keep your current policy; if they're better, then you can ask the insurer to re-evaluate your risk by including the new results, to see whether you qualify for a better rate.

 What if I decide not to purchase a policy after I take the test?

 That's fine—you can walk away any time.
 You can also shop for a policy from another insurer and use the results of your medical exam with them; you don't have to undergo a new medical exam for each insurance company (as long as your medical exam was taken in the past 6 months).

 Remember, though, that once you've taken an insurance medical exam, the results of that exam will become a permanent part of your health record.
 That means that even if you move to another insurer or decide to buy a new policy five years from now, your previous exam results will be factored into any new underwriting decision.

 And if you decide you want life insurance without a physical exam?
-Well, no-physical life insurance policies do exist, but since an insurer doesn't have a good idea of your health, those policies will cost you a lot more.
+Well, no-medical exam life insurance policies do exist, but since an insurer doesn't have a good idea of your health those policies will cost you more.